 As previously outlined, and as illustrated in Figure 4.1, the GNI transmission network includes onshore Scotland, interconnectors and the onshore ROI network and these locations therefore makeup the 'plan area'.
 While none of the Capital Investment Proposals in the NDP relate to Northern Ireland or Scotland, consideration must be had to potential transboundary effects with the UK.
-There are 58 SAC's and 16 SPA's in Northern Ireland.
+In this regard, for example, there are 58 SAC's and 16 SPA's in Northern Ireland.